bennyschmidt/ragdoll/README.md

 `npm start`

-Ragdoll API is now listening on `http://localhost:8000/`
+Ragdoll is now running in your terminal.

 -----